mjovanc/awesome-decentralized/README.md

 - [Jarrod Watts](https://www.youtube.com/@JarrodWatts/featured) - Learn how to build full-stack dApps with thirdweb and other web3 concepts.

 ### Playlists

+- [Breaking Monero](https://www.youtube.com/playlist?list=PLsSYUeVwrHBnAUre2G_LYDsdo-tD0ov-y) - Breaking Monero is a series of episodes where we explain the limitations of Monero’s security and privacy in a comprehensive and understandable way.

 ### Videos

 ## Blogs